What is LOLER – Lifting Operations and Lifting Equipment Regulations 1998?

 What is LOLER?

 LOLER was created to ensure that all lifting operations conducted in the workplace that use lifting equipment are safe.
-LOLER requires that lifting operations are planned by a capable individual who has completed LOLER competent person training.
-It stipulates that lifting operations must be supervised in an appropriate manner and performed by an employee who is able to complete the task safely.
+LOLER requires that lifting operations be planned, supervised and carried out by competent individuals who are fully capable of working safely.

 What Are the 3 Principle Aims of LOLER?